JonCat1/Jon-Catanzano---Sample/README.md

 There is also a Dispatcher service that is represented near the end of this story.

 ### 2.1 Authorization
-All user access to this sample API needs is provided through OAuth authorization.
+All user access to this sample API is provided through OAuth authorization.
 For more details, go to the [End User Authentication with OAuth 2.0](https://oauth.net/articles/authentication/) specification.

 The OAuth flow grants the access token, which contains the customerID.

-* In this sample, use a customerID of 043fa14b-f6b5-4b96-9cd3-b5f0819b6283.
+* In this sample, the customerID is: 043fa14b-f6b5-4b96-9cd3-b5f0819b6283.
 * Any v4 UUID can be used in samples where an ID needs to be depicted.

 ### 2.2 API Services